hooyuser/blender_sdf_node_addon/README.md

 * Preview and Rendering
   - [ ] More shaders, such as volume shader, Matcap shader
   - [ ] Image-based lighting and more complete light system
-  - [ ] Support material assignment for each part of a contructive SDF
+  - [ ] Material assignment for each part of a contructive SDF
   - [x] Image Output
 * Physics Simulation
   - [ ] SDF collision with simple prmitives and analytical gradient